Last Updated on January 22, 2023 by Laura

-We continue to grapple with uncertainty around what school will look like this fall.
-School district administrators and educators are meeting during the summer to plan how to safely reopen schools, continue distance learning, or create a hybrid model of education for the 2020 – 2021 school year.
-For reasons I mentioned in the previous post Why You Should Advocate for Your School Library, it is important that school librarians are prepared to advocate effectively for their school library programs.
+We learned back in 2020 that things in education can change very quickly.
+Remember when school district administrators and educators worked through the summer to plan how to safely reopen schools, continue distance learning, or create a hybrid model of education for the 2020 – 2021 school year?
+That taught librarians how important it was to keep our services at the forefront of our schools.
+For reasons I mentioned in the previous post Why You Should Advocate for Your School Library, it is vital that school librarians are prepared to advocate effectively for their school library programs.

 What to Say?